|The City Under the Bridge

 shadows grow longer, he saw the gorge bent like an elbow.
 And as he rounded that turn, he froze.

-crossing.
-Its topmost part was a single arch with twin towers and what looked like an opulent palace standing in the
+topmost part was a single arch with twin towers and what looked like an opulent palace standing in the middle.
+He could

-in and out of streets barely wide enough to admit a single horse, hanging out of windows and off balconies to shout at
+out of streets barely wide enough to admit a single horse, hanging out of windows and off balconies to shout at one another

-one another above the roar of the water.
-Here and there were terraced patchworks of green where gardens had been
+above the roar of the water.
+Here and there were terraced patchworks of green where gardens had been coaxed to life.

 “What a wonder this is,” Anwyn said.
 “I hope we can find an inn...”